flamsanct/flamsanct.github.io/org/README.md

 ### In Practice
 The working group model allows us to transition from a situation where every governance decision and use of treasury funds would require a new proposal and DAO-wide vote to a situation where the majority of small to medium sized decisions are made by trusted representatives in the Architect, Arbiter, and Associate roles.
 This would mean that we could vote on an entire project that would bundle together a dozen separate work items into one.
-Now there's only one proposal to vote and reach quorom on instead of 12, and we empower dedicated roles to execute and oversee the work as they best see fit without needing to ask for additional permission.
+Now there's only one proposal to vote and reach quorom on instead of twelve, and we empower dedicated roles to execute and oversee the work as they best see fit without needing to ask for additional permission.

 For example, we could vote to assign the project of "create a line of 16 new ship skins" to an Arbiter of the Studio and provide them with the use of e.g. 2 ETH to compensate vetted artists within the Studio that hold Associate and Freelancer roles for each skin they contribute.